pydanny/releases/README.md

 # Releases

 An easy-to-follow release system for an org or project.
+Deployed [here](https://releases-production-5471.up.railway.app).

 ## Installation